Murder in the Library: The Best American Mystery Stories/The Best American Mystery & Suspense

 But if you want to dig deeper, the history of “best” American mystery short story anthologies can be traced back to 1931, when the one-shot The Best American Mystery Stories of the Year, edited by Carolyn Wells, was published, which was followed by Best Detective Stories of the Year, which was edited by David C. Cooke’s and ran from 1947 to 1959.
 Other notable attempts to establish an annual series include The Year’s 25 Finest Crime and Mystery Stories, from the editors of Mystery Scene and The World’s Finest Mystery and Crime Stories series, edited by Ed Gorman and Martin H. Greenberg, which ran from 2000-05, which overlapped with Penzler’s The Best American Mystery Stories series.

-Penzler’s guest editors tend to be some of the biggest names in crime fiction; a veritable who’s who of bestsellers and critical darlings, and they’ve always been American, until 2018, when the series broke ranks and selected Canadian mystery writer Louise Penny.
+Penzler’s guest editors tended to be some of the biggest names in crime fiction; a veritable who’s who of bestsellers and critical darlings, and they’ve always been American, until 2018, when the series broke ranks and selected Canadian mystery writer Louise Penny.

 The series was started in 1997 with The Best American Mystery Stories 1997 (edited by Penzler and guest editor Robert B. Parker), as part of Houghton Mifflin’s The Best American series, and follows the same procedure with other titles in the series for choosing stories: the series editor (Penzler) picks out about fifty potential stories and the guest editor chooses twenty or or so for publication.
 The runner-ups (and other noteworthy stories) are listed in the appendix.